Joseph Semprevivo: Personal life

 Semprevivo is the son of Lawrence and Jo-Marie Semprevivo.
 Before he was born, Semprevivo's father nearly lost his arm in a printing press machine accident, which disabled him and impoverished the family.
 At age nine, Semprevivo was diagnosed with Type 1 diabetes.
 This disease eventually inspired him to launch Joseph's Lite Cookies.

 At age 17, Semprevivo was presented the American Success Award by President George H.W.
 Bush in a White House ceremony.
 Semprevivo graduated first in his class at Florida International University, receiving The Directors Award, The Best Student Award and The Leadership Award.

 Semprevivo was appointed by Governor Richardson and Governor Martinez to be Economic Development Commissioner for the State of New Mexico.
 He served in the role for 12 years.

 In 2004, Joseph's Lite Cookies received the New Mexico Governor's VIVA (Vision, Investment, Vitality, Action) Award as well as the American Tasting Institute Award, Quality Hero Award, and the Superior Product Award.
-The same year, Semprevivo was awarded the Best Executive award from the Stevie Awards.
+That same year, Semprevivo was awarded the Best Executive award from the Stevie Awards.

 In 2013, Semprevivo and his father published Madness, Miracles, Millions.

-Semprevivo is married with seven children.
+He is married with eight children.